 ESK has also asked for financial help to renovate the girls’ house.
 Check out table for a current project update including already supplied projects for 2017 and also pending ones.

 Some of the plans for 2018 have been ongoing and continued to build up from the previous years.

 SFODA Orphanage has been finally recognised as a Residential Centre and has received it’s accreditation from the government, being one of the very few centres with such a recognition.
 In 2018, a medical project at the centre has been launched.
 Being such a detailed project, this can be found at the link: Medical Project.
 SFODA Residential centre, being extremely happy with Reaching Cambodia’s collaboration have requested to renew the MOU, which Reaching Cambodia has agreed to.
 Reaching Cambodia has agreed to aiding with one time per year wage bonus to the staff amounting to $500.oo.
 As per the other benefits that SFODA Residential centre were already benefitting of in 2017, there will be no changes in 2018.

 XEMX has proceeded it’s operations, increasing the monthly stipends given to the students.

 ESK will continue to benefit from funds raised,being a very reliable organisation.
-This year a permaculture project in Battanbang will be launched to aid communities with growing and farming their own crops free of chemical products and with an eco-friendly watering solution.
+In 2018 a permaculture project in Battanbang will be launched to aid communities with growing and farming their own crops free of chemical products and with an eco-friendly watering solution.